John of Tella: Biographers

 The author of his biography, Elias, composed his Life of John of Tella in 542.
 It consists of a letter addressed to anti-Chalcedonian believers during the severe persecutions brought upon by the Byzantines, urging them to remain faithful despite the hardships.
 Here, John is presented as a staunch Miaphysite leader and a loyal follower of Severus of Antioch.
 Though little is known about Elias, it can be gleaned from the letters that he was a disciple of John and an equally ardent Miaphysite.
-Elias lived with John in the Singara mountains, where he was abducted by Ephrem and brought to Antioch, where John died the following year.
+Elias lived with John in the Singara mountains, where he was also abducted by Ephrem and brought to Antioch, where John died the following year.
 However, these details, coming from Elias himself, are open to debate.
-Elias's Life, like that of John of Ephesus, portrays John of Tella as the central figure and cornerstone of a clerical hierarchy, along with a network of priests and monks that extended across the boundaries of the Roman and Persian empires.
-Elias also portrays John as a creator of a new Christian politeia and defends him against charges of criminality by the Romans and Persians.
+Elias's Life, like that of John of Ephesus, portrays John of Tella as the central figure and cornerstone of a clerical hierarchy, along with a network of priests and monks that extended across the boundaries of the Byzantine and Persian empires.
+Elias also portrays John as a creator of a new Christian politeia and defends him against charges of criminality by the Byzantines and Persians.

-John of Ephesus, also called John of Asia, composed another biography of John of Tella; his Life shares similar details but is an abridged version of Elias's account.
+John of Ephesus, also called John of Asia, composed another biography of John of Tella; his Life shares similar details with but is an abridged version of Elias's account.